PennyLaneAI/pennylane/doc/development/adding_templates.rst

 Conceptually, there is no difference in PennyLane between a template or ansatz and a :mod:`gate <pennylane.ops>`.
 Both inherit from the :class:`Operation <pennylane.operation.Operation>` class, which has an ``expand()`` function that can be used to define a decomposition into other gates.
-If a device does not recognise the name of the operation, it calls the ``expand`` function which returns a :class:`tape <pennylane.tape.QuantumTape>` instance that queues the decomposing gates.
+If a device does not recognise the name of the operation, it calls the ``expand()`` function which returns a :class:`tape <pennylane.tape.QuantumTape>` instance that represents the queue of the decomposing gates.

-For example, the following shows a simple template for a layer of of ``RX`` rotation gates:
+For example, the following shows a simple template for a layer of of Pauli-X rotations:

 .. code-block:: python